 A case plan is an individualised, dynamic, written plan or support agreement for children in care, outlining the goals of ongoing intervention and the outcomes and actions required to achieve these goals.
 It usually includes information on needs assessments, relative/kin contact arrangements and living arrangements.

-Case plans are developed to assist in providing child protection services that meet the needs of children; the indicator captures children who have a current case plan, as a proportion of all children who require a case plan.
+Case plans are developed to assist in providing child protection services that meet the needs of children.
+The indicator captures children who have a current approved case plan, as a proportion of all children who require a case plan.

 Trend data: For all indicator displays, the yearly trend is limited to indicators with 3 or more years (including the current year) of comparable time series data.
 To see the trend click on “Yearly Trend” button on the display.
 Where 3 or more years of comparable data including the most recent year is not available, a “No time series data” message is shown on the display.

-The figure shows the proportion of children and young people aged 0-17 who have a current documented case plan, 2012 to 2020.
-The proportion was 88.4% for 2020.
+The bar graph shows the proportion of children and young people aged 0–17 who have a current documented case plan at 30 June, by Indigenous status.
+Data can be selected by year from 2012 to 2021.

 See the supplementary data tables for further information and footnotes about these data.